Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 The Risks of Sniffing Heroin

 Sniffing heroin may seem less dangerous than injecting it, but it comes with different risks.
-In addition to damaging the tissues of the nasal passage, it results in damage to the structures that give the nose its shape.
+In addition to damaging the tissues of the nasal passage, it damages the structures that give the nose its shape.
 It also causes irritation and inflammation across the entire respiratory system.

 The Dangers of A Heroin Overdose

 One of the biggest risks of heroin is its potential for overdose.
 As a central nervous system depressant, heroin slows down essential bodily functions.
-And in cases of overdose, this can result in breathing and heartbeat stopping completely within 2-3 minutes.
+In cases of overdose, this can result in breathing and heartbeat stopping completely within 2-3 minutes.

 Heroin and Fentanyl